Survival Analysis

 | p-value | p-value |

-Observed events, expected events, and their ratio (O/E) are also shown per group.
+Observed events, expected events under the null hypothesis, and their ratio (O/E) are also shown per group.
+A group with O/E > 1 experienced more events than expected under the null hypothesis.

 Notes